raiguard/BottleneckLite/README.md

 ## Features

-Bottleneck Lite adds "indicators" to every crafting machine and mining drill, allowing you to quickly determine its status:
+Bottleneck Lite adds "indicators" to every crafting machine and mining drill, allowing you to quickly determine its status.

 The indicators will be colored according to these statuses: